 The first point in the list above isn’t entirely true because every business is reviewable and most modern ones actively seek them from their most trusted clients.
 One of those types of businesses is doctors’ offices.

-Physicians and practice owners are starting to realize how essential patient testimonials are to their business.
+Physicians and practice owners are starting to realize how essential patient testimonials are to their business and how much they reflect the quality of patient care.
 The only problem is that there’s more involved with reviewing their services than a Mom and Pop general store.

 No matter what the reason is, you want to make sure that what you write for your doctor is good.
 Good is a rather generic so let’s clarify it.
-You want to share your thoughts on how great the treatment you received was while at your physician that’s not only descriptive but also thoughtful.
+You want to share your thoughts on the quality of care and treatment you received while at your physician highlighting qualities like compassionate care, that’s not only descriptive but also thoughtful.

 So how do you write a good review for a doctor?
 Let’s go over the step-by-step process and look at a few samples for reference.